 Whenever we struggle to express an aspect of our being, shame exists.
 We don’t want to talk about whatever it is—in this case, our sexuality.
 We sweep it under the proverbial carpet, where it festers and often erupts in inappropriate and damaging ways.

 Whenever we struggle to express an aspect of our being, shame exists.
 We don’t want to talk about whatever it is—in this case, our sexuality.
-We sweep it under the proverbial carpet, where it festers and often erupts in inappropriate and damaging ways, such as drugs and alcohol addictions—or even suicide.
+We sweep our sexual shame under the proverbial carpet, where it festers and often erupts in inappropriate and damaging ways, such as drugs and alcohol addictions—or even suicide.